 CHILDREN’S HOUSE PROGRAM

-Kindergarten art classes meet once per week for 40 minutes in our dedicated Art Room.
-For the Academy students, this program is integrated within the CH program and the Art Teacher is a resource for the CH teachers.
+Kindergarten art classes meet once per week for 40 minutes in our Art Room.
+For the Academy students, this program is integrated within the Children’s House program and the Art Teacher is a resource for the CH teachers.
 Our program follows all North Carolina State and National Standards for Art Education as well as incorporating Montessori methods and principles in every lesson.
 Students will begin to learn about, understand and apply the first 4 Elements of Art (Line, Shape, Color, Texture) to their work.
 They will experiment with different media and tools, explore their own visual language and creativity, all while learning how to negotiate the studio setting.
-Kindergarten work is displayed on the Kindergarten bulletin board at the front of C building.
+Kindergarten work is periodically displayed on the bulletin board in the C building and will seasonally be visible through a Google slideshow visible in the Main Office.
 Once taken down from the boards, all work is returned to classrooms for students to take home.

 ELEMENTARY PROGRAM

 2D and 3D projects are explored in all elementary classes.
-We will use a variety of media and methods such as paint, charcoal, clay, collage and found objects, in order to offer a broad experience for each student.
+We will use a variety of media and methods such as painting, printmaking, charcoal, clay, collage and found objects, in order to offer a broad experience for each student.
 We will view, discuss and be inspired by the works of Master Artists both past and contemporary, from many different disciplines, regions and cultures.
-We will explore our visual language, learn techniques and master tools, all while beginning to understand how visual art reflects and influences our world.
+We will explore our visual language, learn techniques and master tools, building our foundation of knowledge and experience in Art of the past and the present day.
 Students will learn about jobs and careers associated with visual Art, and how Artists, architects, and designers influence products, packaging and advertisements.

-Student work is displayed on several bulletin boards and rotated, as new work is produced.
+Student work is displayed on the C building bulletin board and rotated as new work is produced.
+Artwork will also be displayed seasonally through a Google slideshow visible in the Main Office.
 All student work is returned to students to take home once it comes down from the boards.
-First –sixth grade meets once per week for 50 mins.
+First through sixth grade students come to art class once per week for 45 minutes.

 MIDDLE SCHOOL PROGRAM